dguest/atlas-dl/_episodes/05-adding-code.md

 If you run `git status` now, git should indicate that you're one commit ahead of master.

+> ## Should I add my data files?
+>
+> NO!!
+No no no!
+You should not add your DAOD files, or root files, to your repositories.
+This is a
+> big no no in ATLAS and goes under the name of adding "binaries" because they are data files
+> that are only machine readable.
+Due to the way that things get versioned, this can cause repositories
+> to explode and during Run1 of the LHC/ATLAS, this caused for the entire ATLAS version control system (at
+> that time is was [SVN-Subversion](https://subversion.apache.org/)) to crash.  **People crashed the mainframe because they did this**.
+> Not to mention that it just quickly makes a repository large and bloated and very cumbersome (large) to clone.
+>
+> <br>
+>
+> Now, unfortunately some people still do this.
+We will pick on the luminosity group in this instance [gonzales/mblumi](https://gitlab.cern.ch/gonzales/mblumi).
+> If you find a colleague is doing this, please try to educate them. #greatergood
+>
+{: .callout}

 ## Set up the ATLAS environment

 Remember that we created some keys in the `~/.ssh` directory a while